St. Bonaventure University

 Publications

-• Alexander of Hales, Gloss on the Sentences of Peter Lombard, Vol. 1, On Divine Unity and Trinity, Part One: Book One, Distinctions 1-18.
-English translation by Roland Teske, revised by Aaron Gies.
-Dallas Medieval Texts and Translations.
-Louvain: Peeters. (forthcoming 2020)
+• Alexander of Hales, Gloss on the Sentences of Peter Lombard, Vol. 1, On Divine Unity and Trinity, Part One: Book One, Distinctions 1–18.
+English translation by Aaron Gies based on a translation by Roland Teske.
+Dallas Medieval Texts and Translations 30:1.
+Louvain: Peeters. (forthcoming 2024)

 • Alexander of Hales: On the Significations and Exposition of the Holy Scriptures.
 Introduction and English translation by Aaron Gies.
 St. Bonaventure, NY: Franciscan Institute, 2018.

-• “Biblical Exegesis in the Summa Halensis.”
-Early Franciscan Theology: Sources and Context, edited by Lydia Schumacher.
+• "Medieval Images of Alexander of Hales."
+Early Thirteenth-Century English Franciscan Thought, edited by Lydia Schumacher.
 Studien und Texte zur Geistesgeschichte des Mittelalters.
-Leiden: Brill. (accepted for publication, expected 2019)
+Leiden: Brill (Berlin: De Gruyter, 2021).

 TEACHING PHILOSOPHY